QualityPuppet/Obsidian/Ragged Band - rm/Allie/Reincarnations.md

 Allie spent most of the first century of her life honing her power within her new body Around her eighth decade in this incarnation, Allie came across a criminal syndicate and set herself the task of dismantling it.

-[[Anarella Nymariel]] (nee ???, as an orphan she didn't *have* a last name) was born, a new soul, as an urchin, she was brimming with magical power but had no outlet for it, which resulted in her swiftly being orphaned and kidnapped a decade before she came of age
+[[Allie's Family and Friends/Anarella Nymariel]] (nee ???, as an orphan she didn't *have* a last name) was born, a new soul, as an urchin, she was brimming with magical power but had no outlet for it, which resulted in her swiftly being orphaned and kidnapped a decade before she came of age
 Whilst taking out one of their larger slave rings, Allie came across Ana and set her free.

 Ana's parents had been killed brutally, and she'd been kept under lock and key in awful conditions, trying her best to avoid invoking the wrath of her captors